-(Id. ¶ 21.)
-After the defendant, through a designee, responded that he was unable to remove a name from the EES absent a court or administrative ruling that overturned the original finding of misconduct, the plaintiff filed a three-count petition.
-(See id. at ¶ 22; Pl.'s Obj.
-Mot.
-Dismiss, App.
-D, Letter from Geoffrey W.R.
-Ward (Mar.
-28, 2019).)
+Thereafter, the plaintiff filed a three-count petition.
 Count I asks this Court to review the alleged misconduct in camera and issue a declaratory judgment that it does not rise to the level of exculpatory evidence requiring the plaintiff to be included on the EES.
 Count II seeks both a preliminary and permanent injunction ordering the defendant to remove the plaintiff's name from the EES.
 Finally, Count III seeks attorneys' fees.
 The defendant now moves to dismiss all three counts for failure to state a claim, and the plaintiff objects.
 (See Def.'s Mot.
 Dismiss; Pl.'s Obj.
 Mot.
 Dismiss.)